redis-stack/redis-stack-docs/docs/ui/insight/plugins/plugin-development.md

 ## Core script of the plugin

-The core (required) script contains function and its export (functions, for multiple visualizations).
+The core (required) script contains a function and its export (functions, for multiple visualizations).
-The script is run after the relevant visualization is selected in **Workbench**.
+The script runs after the relevant visualization is selected in **Workbench**.

-The following function receives props of the executed commands:
+The following function receives `Props` of the executed commands:

 ```typescript
 interface Props {